Starting School at Queen's Inclosure

 If you are interested to discover more about Growth Mindset, please click on the following link: https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/

-Our learning GM from Carol Dweck has contributed considerably to how our values and ethos have become embedded across the school.
+Our learning from Carol Dweck on Growth Mindset has contributed considerably to how our values and ethos have become embedded across the school.
 You can find out more about Carol Dweck’s research here: https://www.ted.com/speakers/carol_dweck

 We are very proud of our engaging, broad and balanced curriculum that has been created using a thematic approach and uses the statutory National Curriculum subjects and objectives.
 Each of our themes is based around a ‘lead subject’ (generally English, Science, Geography or History) into which other subjects are integrated.
 Each theme begins with a stimulating and exciting ‘hook’ and culminates in a purposeful ‘outcome’ where the children will produce something as a product of their learning.
 For each theme, Curious Cornelius – our school dragon – asks the children a range of questions to drive the learning, encourage them to want to find out more and to think at a deeper level.